B1 or Thiamine Deficiency and High Carb Diets

-A reliable method used by healthcare professionals involves observing improvements after administering high-dose thiamin supplementation therapy under medical supervision; thus focusing on symptomatic changes rather than solely relying on lab results.
+A reliable method healthcare professionals use involves observing improvements after administering high-dose thiamin supplementation therapy under medical supervision, thus focusing on symptomatic changes rather than solely relying on lab results.

 MRI Scans And Their Role In Diagnosis

-Magnetic Resonance Imaging (MRI) scans can also be used as a diagnostic tool for thiamine deficiency.
-These scans can reveal specific brain abnormalities that are associated with thiamine deficiency, such as lesions in the thalamus or mammillary bodies.
+Magnetic Resonance Imaging (MRI) scans can also be a diagnostic tool for thiamine deficiency.
+These scans can reveal specific brain abnormalities associated with thiamine deficiency, such as lesions in the thalamus or mammillary bodies.